bdelphin/simple_phpmailer/README.md

 # Simple PHPMailer with Docker

-A simple PHP script designed to send email from CLI using PHPMailer class, inside a Docker Container.
+A simple PHP script designed to send email from CLI using [PHPMailer class](https://github.com/PHPMailer/PHPMailer), inside a Docker Container.

+⚠️ This script is more a proof-of-concept than something you should use in production.
+I built it as a workaround to use on a server where I couldn't install postfix.
+Use it at your own risk.

 ## Usage